d8a-sci/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/hist-1.png)

-The mean number of steps taken per day is 9354.2.
-The median is 10395.
+The mean number of steps taken per day is 9354.23.
+The median is 10395.00.

 ## What is the average daily activity pattern?
+The following creates a time series plot (type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).

-A line plot for the daily activity is shown below.
+The plot for the daily activity is shown below the code.
+Though the intervals are 5 minutes, the x-axis shows only hourly ticks and the minor gridlines are at 15 minute intervals.

 ```r
 by_interval	<- group_by(df,interval)